gibsonma/sim-cyborg/README.md

 * Developer Rate: The cost per hour a developer incurs in dollars($).
 * Developer Working Hours: Hours a day the developer will work.
 * Problem Constant: Constant value for problem simulator, used to tweak difficulty, decrease to reduce frequency of problems.
+* Special G Event Constant: Represents the chance that a good event will occur.
+A lower value reduces the probability while a higher value does the opposite
-* Special Event Constant: Represents the chance that a good/bad event will occur.
+* Special B Event Constant: Represents the chance that a bad event will occur.
 A lower value reduces the probability while a higher value does the opposite
 * Morale Modifier: Determines how quickly a moral intervention's impact errodes after repeated use.
 The higher the value, the quicker the erosion.
 * Min Morale: Determines the lowest value that a site's morale can be.
 * Max Morale: Determines the highest value that a site's morale can be